 For the ultimate diving holiday, there is no better way than to book a liveaboard.
-True mermaids will get their daily fix of dives and it is an easy way to reach and explore some far fletched destinations, showcasing the best these areas have to offer in one trip.
+These special dive boats are outfitted for anything divers may need and take you to some far fletched destinations, showcasing the best these areas have to offer in one trip.
+Usually a few dives are on offer each day while most of the traveling is done by night so you can really cover some ground in a short amount of time.

-By now, I have done 4 liveaboard trips in my three years of diving:
+By now, I have done 5 liveaboard trips in my four years of diving:

-Those trips ranged from ultra luxurious to ‘dear ceiling please stop dripping on my head!’ and the same applied to the equipment provided.
+What to pack for a liveaboard dive trip?
+Liveaboard trips range from ultra luxurious to ‘dear ceiling please stop dripping on my head!’ and the same often applies to the equipment provided.
 As per usual – you get what you pay for.
+This is why most divers will prefer to pack their own equipment for a liveaboard trip which makes a scuba trip packing list slightly more complex than your average holiday suitcase stuffing madness.

-What they all had in common that even the most luxurious liveaboard, the Scuba Spa, has limited cabin space and while you usually have a designated area to leave your equipment, smart packing is key for a liveaboard trip.
+What most of the dive boats have in common is that even the most luxurious liveaboard, the Scuba Spa, has limited cabin space and while you usually have a designated area to leave your scuba equipment, smart packing is key for a liveaboard trip.
 Another consideration is the fact that you are most likely going to be far from shops and can’t just run out when realizing that you are out of something.
 So, what to pack for a liveaboard diving trip?
 Here is my ultimate liveaboard packing list.

 Most liveaboards offer equipment rentals but those can get quite pricey and it is not always guaranteed how well maintained gear is or that it has the perfect fit.
 With that said, take your own if you can.